Infomaniak/desktop-kDrive/infomaniak-build-tools/windows/Readme.md

 # kDrive files

 The folder `F:\Projects` will be used for the installation of sources and dependencies.
-Feel free to use the any directory that suits you.
+Feel free to use any directory that suits you.

 ```bash
 mkdir F:\Projects